majkinetor/TFS/README.md

 Installation
 ============

 Copy module to the one of the directories listed in `$Env:PSModulePath`.
+To install only for current copy the module using following command:

+   cp TFS ~/Documents/WindowsPowerShell/Modules

 Configuration
 =============